-This bedroom is often used by a single adult – parent, friend, older child, etc. We would suggest either a Queen or a Full sized mattress.
+This bedroom is often for a single adult – parent, friend, older child, etc. We would suggest either a Queen or a Full sized mattress.

-This bedroom is commonly used for younger siblings – who are usually younger in age.
-We would suggest placing two Twin sized mattresses in this bedroom, allowing them to share the room efficiently.
+This bedroom is commonly for younger siblings – who are younger in age.
+We would suggest placing two Twin-sized mattresses in this bedroom, allowing them to share the room efficiently.

 The recommended placement above calls for 4 mattresses.
 It is assuming a 3 bedroom house, accommodating 3-5 guests.

 If your rental property only has two bedrooms, you may wish to purchase a King for the master bedroom, and two Twins for the second room.

 A mattress in a box is a very convenient and efficient way of furnishing a vacation rental economically, and efficiently.
 Given how affordable they are, you can purchase 4 or 5 mattresses for the cost of 1 traditional mattress.

 Vacation rentals are a business, so it only makes sense to save money wherever possible.